This tutorial is part of our FREE WordPress Management training and WordPress Troubleshooting tutorial series.

 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to perform your own site backups, then get professional WordPress assistance services, or use backup plugins.
+If you don’t want to back up your data yourself, then get support from a WordPress professional, or use a WordPress backup plugin.

-- Learn about a great WordPress backup plugin that we recommend using to automate site backups here: Backup, Clone And Keep Your WordPress Website Protected With Backup Creator WordPress Plugin
+- You can learn more about a great WordPress backup plugin that we recommend using to automate file and data backups here: Backup, Clone And Keep Your WP Websites And Blogs Protected With Backup Creator Plugin For WP

 - For professional WordPress help and technical support, see our WordPress Services Directory

 Issues with WordPress can result in a number of “fatal error” messages being displayed on your screen.
 Here are some of the more common WordPress fatal errors you may come across and how to fix these: